neocompounder/cneo-contract/README.md

 Initially, `cNEO` will have a `maxSupply` of `1000000.00000000`.
 This is another mechanism to prevent attackers from profiting from the `compound` call, as this limits the size of the `GAS` swap.
+This cap is adjustable and will be revisited if it is ever close to being breached.

 ---